Xenous-Inc/ExpoTemplate/docs/NAMING_CONVENTION.md

 Firstly, not every commit requires both a subject and a body.
 Sometimes a single line is fine, especially when the change is so simple that no further context is necessary.
 For example:

-    Fix typo in introduction to user guide
+    [Docs] Fix typo in introduction to user guide

 Nothing more need be said.

 However, when a commit merits a bit of explanation and context, you need to write a body.
 For example:

-    Derezz the master control program
+    [Feat] Derezz the master control program

     MCP turned out to be evil and had become intent on world domination.
     This commit throws Tron's disc into MCP (causing its deresolution)